FLAMEGPU/docs/flamegpu/api.rst

     }

-The value `xmachine_memory_agent_MAX` is the and buffer size of number of agents (section \ref{sec:23}).
+The value `xmachine_memory_agent_MAX` is the buffer size of number of agents (section :ref:`Defining an X-Machine Agent`).
 This struct can be accessed to assign agent data to the key and value arrays.
 The following example is given within a FLAME step function which sorts agents by 1D position

 .. code-block:: c
    :linenos: